AidenDurrant/abdn-hpc/maxwell/readme.md

 ## 5. Initial setup, conda environment

-Now you have connected to Maxwell you must access your required packages, if your packages are not present in the software list (https://www.abdn.ac.uk/it/documents-uni-only/Maxwell-Galaxy-Software.pdf ), then the easiest way to download them is to create an anaconda environment.
+Now you have connected to Maxwell you must access your required packages, if your packages are not present in the software list (https://www.abdn.ac.uk/it/documents-uni-only/Maxwell-Galaxy-Software.pdf ), then the easiest way to download them is to create an miniconda environment.

-First load anaconda via:
+First load miniconda via:
 `module load miniconda3`

 Now you can create an environment using the following: